Best AI Robo-Advisor Alternatives for Small Accounts in 2026

 Is Walnut a robo-advisor?

 No. A robo-advisor invests and rebalances automatically with little input from you.
-Walnut is the opposite of hands-off: it is an AI assistant you chat with about a real portfolio at your own broker, framing each holding against the S&P 500 and helping you build thematic baskets, but you approve every trade yourself.
+Walnut is the opposite of hands-off: it is an AI assistant you chat with about a real portfolio at your own broker, framing each holding against the S&P 500 and helping you build thematic portfolios, but you approve every trade yourself.
 It is descriptive and informational, and it is not an investment adviser.

 Are these robo-advisor alternatives safe for small balances?